How To Get Sponsors

 Let's dig a little deeper, shall we?
 I get so many emails from a ton of different college-aged girls wanting to become a blogger and having tons of questions for me.
 While I know this is mainly about retail, I feel that blogging is a business as well (or can be if you work hard enough!) so I'd love to throw out some valid tips and points.

 Really dig deep about why you want to work with these brands.
-If you're style is chic and feminine and you've got all this gold foil and pink but you reach out to HotTopic - that doesn't really make sense now does it?
-Find brands that are like you!
+If your style is chic and feminine and you've got all this gold foil and pink but you reach out to HotTopic - that doesn't really make sense now does it?
+Find brands that are like you and represent the same things you represent.

 Also, try and see who they work with.
 Do they mainly partner with bloggers who have a following of 10,000+ or do they seem to mix it up a little with smaller and larger bloggers?